Giveth/impact-graph/docs/powerBoosting.md

 ```

 Snapshots are taken by calling "TAKE_POWER_BOOSTING_SNAPSHOT" procedure by postgres cron job by the help of pg_cron extension.
-The procedure saves a new record of `power_snapshot` having with having snapshot time in the its time field.
+The procedure saves a new record of `power_snapshot` with a snapshot time in the its time field.
-The procedures also copies `power_boosting` table values corresponding to verifies projects in `power_boosting_snapshot` table.
+The procedures also copies `power_boosting` table values corresponding to verified projects in `power_boosting_snapshot` table.

-And cronjob calls this [procedure](https://github.com/Giveth/impact-graph/blob/staging/migration/1663594895751-takePowerSnapshotProcedure.ts)
+And cronjob calls this: [procedure](https://github.com/Giveth/impact-graph/blob/staging/migration/1663594895751-takePowerSnapshotProcedure.ts)

 ### power_snapshot
 In each round, we create some snapshots.
 For instance, in staging (GIVeconomy deployment) each round lasts **20 min** and we take a snapshot every **5 min**,
 so each round consists of 4 snapshots.
-In production that would be one snapshot in every 4 hours, and round duration 14 days.
+In production that would be one snapshot every 4 hours, and a round duration of 14 days.

-Each new `power_snapshot` record has empty blockNumber and roundNumber values. impact-graph fills those fields by running a cron job with expression
+Each new `power_snapshot` record has empty blockNumber and roundNumber values.
+The impact-graph backend fills those fields by running a cron job with the expression
-`FILL_BLOCK_NUMBERS_OF_SNAPSHOTS_CRONJOB_EXPRESSION` that in Staging ENV is `3 * * * * *`  it means every minutes (at second 3rd) impact-graph searches for
+`FILL_BLOCK_NUMBERS_OF_SNAPSHOTS_CRONJOB_EXPRESSION` that in Staging ENV is set to `3 * * * * *` it means every minute (at the 3rd second) impact-graph searches for
 incomplete `power_snapshot` records and make them complete by blockNumber and roundNumber values corresponding to its time field.

 #### query